Gear-Droid/Gear-Droid/README.md

 - 👋 Hi, I’m @Gear-Droid
-- 👀 I’m interested in web-dev, I'm using Python3 language with Django.
+- 👀 I’m interested in web-dev, I'm using Java and Python3 languages.
 Making Football School site.
 - 📫 How to reach me: vladi003@yandex.ru

 <!---